lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * GraphQL Tools
 * WordPress REST API

-Whether you are coming from its predecessor or not, you still can pick up and make use of *Advanced Nuxt.js Web Development* independently.
-Just like its predecessor, this course is more about using Nuxt.js to connect and communicate with other Node.js and PHP applications remotely, such as Node.js HTTP applications, WordPress, and Apollo (GraphQL server).
-With this approach, you can keep your Nuxt.js applications as "thin" as possible while leveraging modern server-side technologies and applications. *Advanced Nuxt.js Web Development* is more focused on this idea than its predecessor.
+Whether you are coming from its predecessor or not, you still can pick up and make use of *Advanced Nuxt Web Development* independently.
+Just like its predecessor, this course is more about using Nuxt to connect and communicate with other Node.js and PHP applications remotely, such as Node.js HTTP applications, WordPress, and GraphQL servers.
+With this approach, you can keep your Nuxt applications as "thin" as possible while leveraging modern server-side technologies and applications. *Advanced Nuxt Web Development* is more focused on this idea than its predecessor.
 Hence, purely Vue.js-related skills are not covered in this course, such as:

 * Passing down data to child components with `defineProps`
 * Emitting data up to parent components with `defineEmits`